Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Useful-Functions "Previous section in reading order")]   [[\>](#Creation-in-C "Next section in reading order")]       [[\<\<](#Useful-Functions "Beginning of this chapter or previous chapter")]   [[Up](#Useful-Functions "Up section")]   [[\>\>](#API_002dExtensions "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------- -------------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.1 Creating New Files and Metadata, an Overview {.section}
+3.1 Creating New Files and Metadata, an Overview
 ------------------------------------------------

 To construct a netCDF file you need to: